 If you’re kayaking on Lake Taupo during winter, you’re going to need layers.
 While you’re paddling I can guarantee you’ll be too hot, it’s like a full on work out if you’re not used to the motions, but once you stop it can get a bit chilly.

 Wearing gloves can prevent blisters.
 Trust me.
 You’ll probably get them in odd places after a few hours of paddling!

 I can’t stress enough how important snacks are for this kind of activity.
 Two hours paddling a kayak, even in gentle waters, is enough to work up an appetite.
 We took OSM protein bars but I really wish we’d packed more!
 Also, take water!

 Pack your phone!

 So what do you think?
-Will kayaking Lake Taupo to see the Maoro Carvings be added to your adventure bucket list?
+Will kayaking to the Lake Taupo Maori Carvings be added to your adventure bucket list?
 Have you done something similar to this before?
 We’d love to hear about it.
 Let us know in the comments or join us over on facebook or twitter!

 Our latest video

 Officer Travels is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com